 - The more ingredients in a food, generally the more processed it is.
 So, look for options with fewer ingredients.

 - Be wary of hidden sugars.
-Ingredients that end in “ose” such as glucose, sucrose, fructose, maltose are all forms of sugar.
+Ingredients that end in “ose” such as glucose, sucrose, fructose and maltose are all forms of sugar.
 Also ingredients ending in “ol” like mannitol or sorbitol.
 Sometimes sugar sneaks in, in disguise.

-There’s no need to get too technical and you don’t need a science degree.
-It is possible to keep it simple.
-You might find you take a little longer to do your shopping initially as you spend some time comparing cereals, breads, crackers etc until you find the ones that will suit you best but if you have a list and a meal plan in mind you’ll make up that time easily.
+There’s no need to get technical and you don’t need a science degree.
+Just keep it simple.
+You might find you take a little longer to do your shopping initially as you spend some time comparing cereals, breads, crackers etc until you find the ones that will suit you best. to make it easier, you can do your research online if you prefer or maybe just pick one food to focus on first (eg bread).
+The time you save by having a meal plan and a shopping list will compensate for this research time.
 You’ll find the variety of what you eat improves and the stress of wondering what to eat decreases.
 And chances are your health will improve too!